-Business conduct and ethics
+Business conduct and ethics acting with integrity and transparency

-Identifying important issues through the value chain

-The materiality map presents the relative importance of these results.
+Identifying important issues through the value chain The materiality map presents the relative importance of these results.
 The horizontal axis indicates the significance of PPF Telecom Group's economic, environmental and social impact.
 The vertical axis represents the influence of the topics on stakeholder assessments and decision-making.
 PPF Telecom Group is pro-actively looking at risks and opportunities, and it is likely that new topics will emerge and gain significance over time.
 The Group will therefore reassess the stakeholder materiality matrix accordingly.

-DEVELOPMENT

-GOALS

-2030 Agenda for Sustainable Development ☑, which specifies a 15-year plan to achieve its goals.

-development and responsible consumption and production to ensure all human beings benefit from economic, social and technological progress while tackling climate change and working to preserve the world's oceans and forests.
+High П Introduction People CONTRIBUTING TO THE UN'S SUSTAINABLE DEVELOPMENT GOALS The UN's Sustainable Development Goals (SDGs) are a universal call to action to end poverty, protect the planet and improve the lives and prospects of everyone, everywhere.
+The 17 Goals were adopted by all UN Member States in 2015 under the 2030 Agenda for Sustainable Development ☑, which specifies a 15-year plan to achieve its goals.
+These goals are a combination of actions that lay the groundwork for sustainable development and responsible consumption and production to ensure all human beings benefit from economic, social and technological progress while tackling climate change and working to preserve the world's oceans and forests.
 We have identified the Group's priorities in the materiality matrix and their impact on the different objectives of the Global Agenda.
 From a long-term perspective, PPF Telecom Group is aware of its potential contribution in achieving the following SDGs.

+BUSTAINABLE GOALS OVERVIEW OF PPF TELECOM GROUP

 ENSURE ACCESS TO AFFORDABLE, RELIABLE, SUSTAINABLE AND MODERN ENERGY FOR ALL

+Technology

+OUR CONTRIBUTION: